dodgymike/hackrf-wiki/LPC43xx-Debugging.md

 Recent Black Magic Probe firmware supports the LPC43xx.

+To check your Black Magic Probe's firmware revision from inside gdb:

+    monitor version

 To upgrade the Black Magic Probe firmware, plug in the Black Magic Probe and do:

     git clone git://github.com/gsmcmullin/blackmagic.git